Insuring the future of responsible marine insurance

 The Poseidon Principles for Marine Insurance are consistent with the policies and ambitions of the International Maritime Organization (IMO) and have also chosen to take steps toward alignment with the Paris Agreement.

-Signatories of the Principles include SwissRe Corporate Solutions, Gard, Hellenic Hull, SCOR, Victor Insurance, Norwegian Hull Club, and Fidelis Insurance.
-Affiliate members supporting the Principles are Willis Towers Watson, Cefor, EF Marine, and Cambiaso Risso Group.
+Signatories of the Principles include SwissRe Corporate Solutions, Gard, Hellenic Hull, SCOR, Victor Insurance, Norwegian Hull Club, Fidelis Insurance, Navium Marine, AXA XL, and Skuld.
+Affiliate members supporting the Principles are Willis Towers Watson, Cefor, EF Marine, Cambiaso Risso Group, Lockton, CTX Special Risks, Lochain Patrick Insurance Brokers, Gallagher and Cosco Shipping Captive Insurance.
 The International Union of Marine Insurers (IUMI) is a supporting partner.

 The drafting of the Poseidon Principles was led under auspices of the Global Maritime Forum by a group of global insurance institutions– Swiss Re Corporate Solutions, Gard, Cefor – in collaboration with leading industry players – Willis Towers Watson, Star Bulk, A.P.
 Møller-Mærsk, Lloyd’s Register – with expert support provided by the Swiss Re Institute and UMAS.